kevmu/CpnClassiPhyR/README.md

 Welcome to the CpnClassiPhyR Github Page!

-To Access the CpnClassiPhyR Website User Interface go to the following website URL.
+To access the CpnClassiPhyR Website User Interface go to the following website URL.

 http://cpnclassiphyr.ca/pages/index.php